 My time as a student in EPPS led to my summer internship at the Federal Reserve Bank of Dallas.
 This experience solidified my interest in the connections between economics and politics, which in turn directed my senior thesis (studying the interaction between national economic and political cycles in the United States over the last 200 years).
 Ultimately, this research and my work experience landed me a job at ALM First Financial Advisors.

 The internships and research opportunities I established through EPPS proved to be a great benefit when applying for jobs.
 Also, the great curriculum and the professors in the school advanced my studies and provided me with a valuable degree.

 Advice for EPPS Students

 My advice for EPPS students would be to take advantage of the knowledge and connections of your professors.
 One of my summer internships and my involvement with a local political campaign were both experiences directly related to my classes.
-Connections like these can lead to great opportunities in the future, especially in the work place.
+Connections like these can lead to great opportunities in the future, especially in the workplace and with graduate programs.

-I am a political junkie who also enjoys frisbee, board games, and photography.
+I am a political junkie who also enjoys Frisbee, board games, Michigan sports and photography.